Best Neighborhoods in Barcelona for Rental Investment 2026

 • Stock: 1960s–80s buildings with mixed lift coverage

-• Watch-outs: façade, roof, and lift status can materially affect returns
+• Watch-outs: façade, roof, and lift status affect returns

 La Sagrera

-• Watch-outs: buy selectively by street and building rather than headline regeneration alone
+• Watch-outs: buy by street and building, not headline regeneration alone

 Camp de l’Arpa